offen/offen/docs/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Configuring and deploying Offen Fair Web Analytics on Heroku
+# Installation on Heroku

-{: .no_toc }
+Configuring and deploying Offen Fair Web Analytics on Heroku {: .no_toc }

 This tutorial walks you through the steps needed to setup and deploy a single-node Offen Fair Web Analytics instance on [Heroku][heroku] using PostgreSQL for storing data.